ahmadimtcs/assignment/README.md

 * Code coverage and branch ratio coverage should be more than 90%(the more the merrier).
 * Use Java 8 features (Functional constructs like Lambda, Stream etc.) as much as you can.
 * The code should be properly formatted.
 Please use Google code formatting for Java (more details [here](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse)).
-* Use Gradle as build tool
+* Use Gradle as build tool.
+* Add Spotless gradle plugin for formatting Java code.
+*

 ## Build and Deployment
 * Dockerize the application and run it